-The answer Jesus gave was simple and straight forward, "it's not my teaching, but God's, the One who sent Me."
+The answer Jesus gave was simplistic and straight-forward, "it's not my teaching, but God's, the One who sent Me."
 God had taught Jesus!

 Verse 17: "If anyone’s will is to do God’s will, he will know whether the teaching is from God or whether I am speaking on my own authority".

-The people at the Feast of Booths were confused, and Jesus, knowing this goes on to explain that:
+Jesus knowing the people at the Feast of Booths were confused began to explain: